EENI Global Business School.

 1- Introduction to Buddhism and the Buddhist Economic Area.

-1. Buddhism;
+1. Buddhism

-2. Principles of the Buddhist Ethics;
+2. Principles of the Buddhist Ethics

-3. Two Buddhist leaders of Peace: Aung San Suu Kyi and the Dalai Lama;
+3. Two Buddhist leaders of Peace: Aung San Suu Kyi and the Dalai Lama

 4. Buddhism in the World

-1. Buddhism in the West.
+1. Buddhism in the West

 2- Buddhist Economic Area.
 Economic Profile of the Buddhist Countries.

-1. Mahayana Economic Area: China, South Korea, Japan (Zen), Vietnam, Singapore, Nepal and Taiwan;
+1. Mahayana economic area: China, South Korea, Japan (Zen), Vietnam, Singapore, Nepal and Taiwan

-2. Theravada Economic Area: Burma (Myanmar), Cambodia, Laos, Sri Lanka, and Thailand;
+2. Theravada Economic Area: Burma (Myanmar), Cambodia, Laos, Sri Lanka, and Thailand

-3. Vajrayana (Lamaist) Economic Area: Bhutan, China (Southwest), Tibet, and Mongolia.
+3. Vajrayana (Lamaist) Economic Area: Bhutan, China (Southwest), Tibet, and Mongolia

 3- Buddhist Businesspeople.

-1. Kazuo Inamori (Japan);
+1. Kazuo Inamori (Japan)

-2. Kith Meng (Cambodia);
+2. Kith Meng (Cambodia)

-3. Padma Jyoti (Nepal);
+3. Padma Jyoti (Nepal)

-4. Lee Kun-hee (Korea);
+4. Lee Kun-hee (Korea)

-5. Thaksin Shinawatra (Thailand);
+5. Thaksin Shinawatra (Thailand)

-6. Chang Yung-fa (Taiwan).
+6. Chang Yung-fa (Taiwan)

-Market Access - Free Trade Agreements.
-Online Education (Courses, Masters, Doctorate)
+Market Access - Free Trade Agreements

 4- Asian Economic Integration of the Buddhist Civilization (Economic Organizations, Trade Agreements).

-2. Mekong River Commission (Cambodia, Laos, Thailand, and Vietnam);
+2. Mekong River Commission (Cambodia, Laos, Thailand, and Vietnam)

-3. Greater Mekong Subregion (Cambodia, China, Laos, Myanmar, Thailand, and Vietnam);
+3. Greater Mekong Subregion (Cambodia, China, Laos, Myanmar, Thailand, and Vietnam)

-4. Singapore-Japan FTA;
+4. Singapore-Japan Agreement

-5. Singapore-Korea FTA;
+5. Singapore-Korea Agreement

-6. China-Singapore FTA;
+6. China-Singapore Agreement

-7. China-Taiwan Economic Cooperation Agreement;
+7. China-Taiwan Economic Cooperation Agreement

-8. Laos-Thailand Trade Agreement;
+8. Laos-Thailand Trade Agreement

-9. East-West Corridor (Myanmar-Vietnam);
+9. East-West Corridor (Myanmar-Vietnam)

 10. Nanning-Singapore Corridor

-1. Pan-Beibu Gulf Economic Zone.
+1. Pan-Beibu Gulf Economic Zone

 5- The Buddhist Civilization and the ASEAN

-1. ASEAN Free-Trade Area (AFTA);
+1. ASEAN Free-Trade Area

-2. ASEAN Economic Community;
+2. ASEAN Economic Community

-3. Agreements and free-trade areas of the ASEAN with the Countries of the Buddhist Civilization: Japan, South Korea, and China;
+3. Agreements and free-trade areas of the ASEAN with the Countries of the Buddhist Civilization: Japan, South Korea, and China

 4. Agreements and free-trade areas of the ASEAN with the other civilizations:

 1. Islamic Civilization: Pakistan.
-Thailand is a member of the ASEAN Growth Triangle (IMT-GT) (with Indonesia and Malaysia);
+Thailand is a member of the ASEAN Growth Triangle (IMT-GT) (with Indonesia and Malaysia)

-3. Hindu Civilization: India;
+3. Hindu Civilization: India

-4. Orthodox Civilization: Russia.
+4. Orthodox Civilization: Russia

 6- Interactions of the Buddhist Civilization with the other civilizations.

-1. With the Western-Christian Civilization
+1. With the Western Civilization

 1. With the European Economic Area: